Enhancing prevention in primary health care

 The findings will be synthesised into a discussion paper, to inform development of a framework/tools for PHNs that will support a systems approach in preventive health.

-This project is led by a consortium of academic and policy investigators, which in the first instance includes Associate Professor Sonia Wutzke (The Australian Prevention Partnership Centre), Dr Melissa Hobbs (The Australian Prevention Partnership Centre), Ms Elizabeth Flynn (Commonwealth Department of Health) and Dr Bernie Towler (Commonwealth Department of Health).
+This project is led by a consortium of academic and policy investigators, which in the first instance includes Professor Andrew Wilson (The Australian Prevention Partnership Centre), Dr Melissa Hobbs (The Australian Prevention Partnership Centre), Ms Elizabeth Flynn (Commonwealth Department of Health) and Dr Bernie Towler (Commonwealth Department of Health).
+We acknowledge the invaluable input into this project of our colleague, mentor, and above-all friend, Associate Professor Sonia Wutzke (1970–2017).
+The public health community is richer for having had you as one of its most passionate advocates.

 Prevention Centre News: Getting prevention back on the agenda in primary health